Hiking Around the Southeast

 The rules and regulations at LRC are not a joke, or a suggestion; please comply with the extremely simple and fair guidelines, or the area may once again be accessed only by sneaking in.

-You can find an excellent guidebook at Rock/Creek, or order one here.
+You can find an excellent guidebook on sale at the hostel front desk, at Rock/Creek, or order one here.

 Distance: 38 miles, mostly fast country roads.
 50 minutes.

 Cost: $3.50 for a 3-day pass, or $19.00 annually.
-You can go online to purchase a pass here: (https://www2.ga.wildlifelicense.com/index_hf.php) or purchase one at the Walmart in LaFayette, GA.
+You can go online to purchase a pass here: (https://www.gooutdoorsgeorgia.com/) or you can purchase one at the Walmart in Lafayette, which is just a bit out of the way.
 Don’t get caught without one of these, the rangers are strict!

-Of the three main areas, Rocktown offers the wildest setting.
+Of the big three bouldering areas, Rocktown offers the wildest setting.
 One can easily get lost every time for the first ten visits.
 Taking the main trail to its end, one will run into the Hueco Simulator, one of the best warm-up walls anywhere.

 Please respect these woods!
 Already, climbers have lost the privilege of camping right at the trailhead, because people crapped everywhere and completely trashed the place.
 Rocktown is under close scrutiny from the rangers as a result.